Kyra Carusa

-Kyra Taylor Carusa (/kɪərə/; born 14 November 1995) is a professional soccer player who plays as a forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Kyra Taylor Carusa (/kɪərə/; born 14 November 1995) is a professional soccer player who plays as a forward for Danish A-Liga club HB Køge.
 Born in the United States, she plays for the Republic of Ireland national team.

 Carusa played college soccer for the Stanford Cardinal and the Georgetown Hoyas, winning the 2017 national championship with Stanford.
 She was subsequently drafted in the third round of the 2019 NWSL College Draft by Sky Blue FC.
 However, Carusa chose to start her professional career in Europe, where she played for Le Havre AC, HB Køge, and the London City Lionesses.
+She has also played in the NWSL for San Diego Wave FC.

 Early life

 Carusa was born and raised in the North County area of San Diego, California, alongside her mother Nicole, father Richard, and siblings Scott, Kelley, and Jordan.
 She attended Oak Valley Middle School before moving to Del Norte High School, where she scored 58 goals and notched 50 assists over 3 seasons of varsity soccer.
 As a youth player, Carusa competed for the San Diego Surf, where she was a four-year team captain.